This Quinoa Salad has been my favorite since college. It has fluffy quinoa, crisp veggies, and the lemon dressing I add to everything.

 Instructions

-- Halve or quarter the cherry tomatoes, chop the cucumber(s) (peel if desired; I leave the peel on), finely chop a quarter of a red onion, roughly chop baby spinach, remove the pits and chop the avocados.
-Finely chop the cilantro (if using).
+- Halve or quarter the tomatoes, chop the cucumbers, finely dice the red onion, roughly chop the spinach, and chop the avocado and herbs (if using).

 Video